 The National Gallery of Australia has acquired one of his early works.

-Traditional and modern Aboriginal Art
+Traditional and Contemporary Aboriginal Art

-While his paintings tell the traditional stories of his people and feature the iconography of the “Western Desert”, Walangari uses a fuller colour spectrum and unique effects to forge a striking path within modern Aboriginal Art.
+While his paintings tell the traditional stories of his people and feature the iconography of the “Western Desert”, Walangari uses a fuller colour spectrum and unique effects to forge a striking path within contemporary Aboriginal Art.

 In 1995 he painted the first prize for the inaugural Indigenous Surfing Competition sponsored by Billabong and Coca Cola.